 5. Register with a doctor

-If you’re aged 18 or over and study in the UK you’ll be eligible for a free COVID-19 vaccination, regardless of nationality or immigration status.
+If you’re aged 18 or over and study in the UK you’ll be eligible for a free COVID-19 vaccination.
 You’ll need your NHS number which you’ll get when you register with a doctor.
-You may also be encouraged to have a Meningitis ACWY vaccination and can ask about this when you register.
+You may also be encouraged to have a Meningitis ACWY vaccination.

 7. Meet our Student Support Services